Professor of Government

 Time at PHC: 2008 to present

-Frank Guliuzza (Ph.D., Notre Dame) is Dean of Academic Affairs and Professor of Government.
-He also serves as the College’s Pre-Law Advisor and coaches the College’s mock trial and moot court teams (the latter along with PHC Chancellor, Michael Farris).
+Frank Guliuzza is the Dean of Academic Affairs at Patrick Henry College.
+He also serves as the College’s Pre-Law Advisor, coaches the College’s mock trial and moot court teams, and is Professor of Government.

 In his academic career, he has been recognized four times for "Outstanding Teaching in Political Science" by the American Political Science Association (2000, 2003, 2004, 2008).
-While at Weber State he was awarded The "Endowed Professor" in the College of Social & Behavioral Sciences, and in 2003-2004, he was presented with what is Weber State’s most prestigious faculty honor – The "John S. Hinckley" Award for excellence in teaching, service, and scholarship.
-He was the recipient of the Dello Dayton Award (2008) and the Congressman Neal Smith Award from the American Mock Trial Association (2008) for his exemplary contribution to law-related education.
+While at Weber State he was awarded The "Endowed Professor" in the College of Social & Behavioral Sciences, and, in 2003-2004, he was presented with what is perhaps Weber State’s most prestigious faculty honor – The "John S. Hinckley" Award for excellence in teaching, service, and scholarship.
+He was the recipient of the Dello Dayton Award in 2008 and the Congressman Neal Smith Award from the American Mock Trial Association (2008) for his exemplary contribution to law-related education.
 In 2003, he was selected by the Council for Advancement and Support of Education & Carnegie Foundation for the Advancement of Teaching as "Utah Professor of the Year."
-He has also been listed in Who’s Who in Teaching twice (2005, 2006), and was in Who’s Who in America (2011, 2013, 2014).
+He has also been listed in Who’s Who in Teaching twice (2005, 2006), and was in Who’s Who in America (2011, 2013-2016).
+Now he’s a lifetime recipient of recognition in Marquis Who’s Who.